clarancefarley/react-budget-app/README.md

 # React Budget App

-This project build as a refresher for the react context api.
+This was project done as a refresher for the react context api.